-‘DWTS’ Fans Believe Artem Chigvintsev Is Poised To Win His First Mirrorball Trophy Alongside Kaitlyn Britsowe
+‘DWTS’ Fans Believe Artem Chigvintsev Is Poised To Win His First Mirrorball Trophy Alongside Kaitlyn Bristowe

-Viewers of Dancing with the Stars believe that Artem Chigvintsev is poised to win his first mirrorball trophy alongside The Bachelorette star Kaitlyn Bristowe.
-The professional dancer who has never advanced to the finals of the ABC competition series prior to this season is readying himself for the fight of his life to win the coveted trophy not only for himself but his partner as well.
+Fans of Dancing with the Stars believe that Artem Chigvintsev is poised to win his first mirrorball trophy alongside The Bachelorette star Kaitlyn Bristowe.
+The professional dancer, who has never advanced to the finals of the ABC competition series prior to this season, is readying himself for the fight of his life to win the coveted trophy not only for himself but his partner as well.

-Thus far, Artem’s highest position throughout his time as a pro on the series has been sixth.
+Thus far, Artem’s highest position throughout his time as a pro on the series has been 6th place.
 He achieved that placement alongside Back to the Future star Lea Thompson and Olympian Nancy Kerrigan in Seasons 19 and 24.
-He has also placed 7th with his current fiancee, former pro wrestler Nikki Bella and 8th with singer Patti LaBelle and Brady Bunch star Maureen McCormick.
+He has also placed 7th with his current fiancée, former pro wrestler Nikki Bella, and 8th with singer Patti LaBelle and Brady Bunch star Maureen McCormick.

 This season, Artem and Kaitlyn’s slow and steady progression has won raves from their fans.
 It culminated over the past several episodes with the duo receiving three perfect scores in a row.

-“It’s time for Artem to win his mirrorball trophy,” wrote one fan in the comments section of an Instagram share that featured the couple in the middle of a Contemporary routine to the song “Cowboy Take Me Away” by The Chicks.
+“It’s time for Artem to win his mirrorball trophy,” wrote one fan in the comments section of an Instagram share from the show which featured the couple in the middle of a contemporary routine to the song “Cowboy Take Me Away” by The Chicks.

 “Artem faces.
 When I say that man can DANCE!!!!
 Just LOOK at HIM,” penned a second follower.